 Paint Etching Caused by Water Spots or Cement Splatter

-If water spots or cement stains are allowed to stay on your car's paint for more than a few days, the minerals will etch the paint.
+If water spots or cement stains stay on your car for more than a few days, the minerals will etch the paint.
 In this case, using vinegar will remove the stains, but the paint will have etch spot (dimples) damage.
 The only way to fix this problem is to polish the paint using a dual-action car polisher, like the Porter Cable 7424XP.

-Your alternatives are to invest in a good car polisher kit, like this Griot's Garage Polisher Kit or this Porter Cable Polisher Kit, or hire a professional detailer to do the job for around $250 to $400.
-You'll save money doing it yourself.
+Your best bet is to invest in a good car polisher system like a Griot’s Garage Polisher Kit or a Porter Cable Polisher Kit.
+Alternatively you can hire a professional detailer to do the job for around $250 to $400.
+Of course, you’ll save a lot of money doing it yourself.

-Next in our Paint Repair Clinic Series: How-To Safely Remove Road Tar, Tree Sap & Bugs.
+Also see our Paint Repair Clinic Series: How-To Safely Remove Road Tar, Tree Sap & Bugs!